YounesOMK/django-attribution/README.md

 For decoupled architectures (separate frontend and backend API):

-1. Skip `UTMParameterMiddleware` - it only extracts from URL query parameters
+1. Skip `TrackingParameterMiddleware` - it only extracts from URL query parameters
 2. Keep `AttributionMiddleware` for identity management
 3. Create an endpoint that receives tracking parameters and creates touchpoints
 4. Frontend extracts UTM parameters from the URL and sends them to your endpoint